flowerinthenight/flowerinthenight.github.io/bookshelf.md

 permalink: /bookshelf/
 ---

 These are the books I've read so far.
 If you have any recommendations, please leave a comment in the comment section below.
+I'll be updating this list from time to time.

+Current: **Goldenhand**

 * The Seventh Tower
   * The Fall